Skip to main content

 Ship

-Suitable for long distance bulk transport of non time-sensitive material.
+Suitable for long distance bulk transport of non-time-sensitive material.
 Carbon dioxide emissions per tonne per km around one tenth that of road transport.
-For very large users of biomass, such as for a power station or a large scale, (particularly second generation) transport biofuel production plant, annual demand could be in the region of several hundred thousand to million tonnes.
+For very large users of biomass, such as for a power station or a large scale, (particularly second generation) transport biofuel production plant, annual demand could be in the region of several hundred thousand to millions of tonnes.

 Tools & Resources